Neurosurgery

 Faculty

-Neurosurgery faculty strengths are centered in physiology of spinal cord trauma, epilepsy, auditory brain function and pain, primary brain tumor genetics, central nervous system tissue culture, spinal column biomechanics, and movement disorders.
+Neurosurgery faculty strengths are centered in the physiology of spinal cord trauma, epilepsy, auditory brain function and pain, primary brain tumor genetics, central nervous system tissue culture, spinal column biomechanics, and movement disorders.
 The department has expertise in clinical management across the spectrum of central nervous system diseases.

 Discussion in a lab among three individuals.